haron-IV/linkedin-messages/README.md

   - login page ✅
   - go to contact ✅
   - check gender on selecting msg ✅
-  - user target selector
+  - user target selector ✅
-  - type & send message
+  - type & send message & add sending only when contact messages are empty
-  - create config
+  - add cfg how much msg to send
+  - stop on request (close browser)

 * production
   - configure nginx for API